Google Ads for Healthcare Providers: Compliance, Strategy and Results

 Google Ads icon for healthcare advertising

-Google treats healthcare sector advertising completely differently to everything else.
+Google treats advertising in the healthcare sector completely differently to everything else.
 Whilst you can throw together a campaign for a restaurant or accountancy firm and go live in minutes, medical advertising comes with rules that’ll stop you dead if you don’t know what you’re doing.
 Patients hunting for treatments, clinics wanting referrals, pharma companies pushing regulated products, they’re all playing in a space designed to stop the public getting hurt by misleading claims.

 Someone searches “private dermatology consultation near me” and Google Ads puts your clinic right there when they need you most.
 Sounds ideal, right?
 But here’s where healthcare gets tricky compared to flogging widgets or booking hotel rooms.
 Google’s certification process can trip you up before you’ve even started and certain treatment categories will get your ads binned faster than you can say “medical device”.
 Miss one compliance step and your entire account could vanish overnight.